SDCG69/SDCG-V10/content/fiction/goth.md

 Cass answered with a slow, deliberate thrust—just the tip breaching him, stretching Marcus's rim taut around the slick silicone.
 His choked gasp vibrated through Ellie's arches as his hands strained against the cuffs behind his back.
 Cass paused there, letting him feel every millimeter of intrusion, the lube cooling against his overheated skin.
 "Not yet," she breathed, dragging the strap back out in one torturous slide.
 "But he will."

 The second push came harder—Cass's hips snapping forward with enough force to make Marcus's shoulders jerk.
-Ellie's foot muffled his groan as the strap sank deeper, the stretch bordering on painful despite the lube.
+Ellie's foot muffled his groan as the strap-on sank deeper, the stretch bordering on painful despite the lube.
 Cass's fingers dug into his hips, holding him in place as she rolled her pelvis experimentally, adjusting the angle until—

 Marcus arched violently, his scream trapped against Ellie's instep as the strap brushed that sweet, forbidden spot inside him.
 Cass's laugh was dark with triumph.
 "There we go," she purred, withdrawing again—slow this time—just to watch his thighs tremble.
 "Tell me how bad you want it."